 Masters snooker 2026 draw, schedule and results: Judd Trump, Ding Junhui, Mark Williams, Mark Selby, John Higgins and more at Alexandra Palace

-Snooker's Masters takes place from January 11-18; Shaun Murphy is defending champion after beating Kyren Wilson in 2025 final; world No 1 Judd Trump begins against Ding Junhui; UK champion Mark Selby plays Xiao Guodong; Ronnie O'Sullivan withdrew two days before event on medical grounds
+Snooker's Masters takes place from January 11-18; Defending champion Shaun Murphy was knocked out in the first round; world No 1 Judd Trump beat Ding Junhui 6-2 in his opening match; Ronnie O'Sullivan withdrew two days before event on medical grounds

-The 2026 edition of snooker's Masters runs from January 11-18 at Alexandra Palace with Shaun Murphy the defending champion.
+The 2026 edition of snooker's Masters runs from January 11-18 at Alexandra Palace with defending champion Shaun Murphy knocked out and number one ranked Judd Trump through to the quarter finals.

-Murphy - a 10-7 winner over Kyren Wilson in the 2025 final - begins his campaign against Chinese talent Wu Yize on day one but record eight-time champion Ronnie O'Sullivan will not be present for the second successive year after withdrawing on medical grounds.
+Murphy was beaten 6-2 by Chinese talent Wu Yize in the first round and record eight-time champion Ronnie O'Sullivan will not be present for the second successive year after withdrawing on medical grounds.

-O'Sullivan has been replaced in the draw by Chris Wakelin, who will now play two-time winner Neil Robertson in the final first-round encounter on the evening of Wednesday January 14.
+O'Sullivan has been replaced in the draw by Chris Wakelin, who lost comprehensively also in a 6-2 defeat to Neil Robertson in the final first-round encounter last night, meaning every first-round match ended with the same scoreline.

 - Sky Sports on WhatsApp: Breaking news, videos and analysis